blukatstudios/ManafestLore/markdown/factions/long_house_confederation.md

 ## Confederation exports
 Carthage scattered a couple airships over the region to locate the confederation's main cities, but they found none.
 Consequently, trade is decentralized and difficult for the Confederation.

+Labor:
     - beast men for hire
-- animal pelts and furs
+Food:
     - corn
     - squash
     - green beans
     - buffalo meat/milk
     - fish
+Goods:
+    - animal pelts and furs